Cradle of clay

 She took him up to her withered breast and gave him suck.
 "Hush now," she murmured as she rocked him.
 "I shall weave together nettles tight and line your cradle soft with catkins and thistle-down.
 I'll wean you on honey and salmon's blood – you'll speak so sweet, my love, in all the tongues of beasts and men.
 I'll teach you all the secrets of the sun and all the lost histories of the moon and stars."

-I'll carry your messages, the grey dove said.
+I'll carry your messages, said the grey dove.

 I'll tell you secrets, whispered the wind.